 Samsung Galaxy S9

-The Galaxy S9 is a stylish and elegant addition to the premium Samsung range - a high-end smartphone with a superb design, flawless performance and superior screen quality.
+2017's Galaxy S9 is a stylish and elegant smartphone with a superb design, flawless performance and superior screen quality.
+And because it's no longer a 'new' phone, you can pick it up for a really, really good price.

 Its slick, curved body houses superfast processors, 4GB of RAM and one of the best cameras on the market - a variable-aperture lens means you’ll have no problem getting the best out of both day and night photography.